 The panel will base their decision on a number of factors that cover all aspects of training including; clinical work, educational progress, continued professional development, formal reports and completion of the necessary requirements listed in the ARCP checklist.
 It should be possible, through proficient completion of the checklist, to determine in your supervision meetings if you will achieve an Outcome 1 at the end of the year.

-The face-to-face meetings will be an opportunity to discuss your progress over the year and to discuss any issues that have or may affect your training.
+The face-to-face or virtual meetings will be an opportunity to discuss your progress over the year and to discuss any issues that have or may affect your training.

 Due to the time it takes to review each person’s portfolio, your ARCP panel will probably be looking through Kaizen in the weeks preceding the actual day.
 If it is indicated that you have an Outcome 1 in the lead up to the ARCP day, and you do not want to attend, then this is not compulsory.
 Always inform the Deanery if you are not attending.
 In all other scenarios, you should attend your meeting if one has been arranged and always attend if you have an outcome 2, 3, 4 or 5.